theKeithD/arcin/README.md

 The `svre9` branch in this repository contains modifications to improve user experience when using this board with DJ Dao SVRE9 or SVSE5 game controllers outfitted with arcade-style encoders.

+The `sv3c-kb` branch in this repository is based off of the `svre9` branch, with additional modifications to present the device as a keyboard instead of a game controller.
+This makes the device compatible with SOUND VOLTEX III e-AMUSEMENT CLOUD Trial 1.1, which only supports keyboard input: http://p.eagate.573.jp/game/eacsdvx/iii/p/common/a_test/atest_top.html

 The original codebase by zyp is available at: http://cgit.jvnv.net/arcin/log/?h=conf (the `svre9` branch is based on the current HEAD of the `conf` branch, `1cb55ca06ecbc3666d3bf66a583a768f69bf9278`)

 Setup